America's Response Monument: Description

-It depicts a male Army Green Beret operator wearing a boonie hat on horseback leading the invasion into Afghanistan.
+It depicts a male Green Beret operator wearing a boonie hat on horseback leading the invasion into Afghanistan.
 His right hand is holding field glasses.
-An M4A1 carbine equipped with picatinny rails around the gun barrel with the upper receiver, an ACOG 4x rifle sight at the upper receiver, an AN/PEQ-2 laser sight at the right side of the barrel, a 30 round STANAG magazine, an attached M203 grenade launcher under the barrel and attached to a sling is slung under his right shoulder.
+An M4A1 carbine equipped with picatinny rails around the gun barrel with the upper receiver, an ACOG at the upper receiver, an AN/PEQ-2 laser sight at the right side of the barrel, a 30 round STANAG magazine, an attached M203 grenade launcher under the barrel, and attached to a sling is slung under his right shoulder.
 An outline of a wedding band is visible under the glove of the soldier's left hand.
-Blumberg said, "That's my way of tipping my hat to wives, marriages and strain on families.
+Blumberg said, "That's my way of tipping my hat to wives, marriages, and the strain on families.
 It's to acknowledge the stresses caused by multiple deployments."
 Blumberg created the sculpture's face without using a model or photos.
 It does not represent the face of a specific individual.

 The small, Afghan "Lokai" horse shows "Tersk" breeding, indicating a horse of Eastern European heritage descended from horses brought in by the Soviets in the 1980s.
 In the Afghan culture, the soldiers only ride stallions into battle.
 The horses could be difficult to control, and the statue depicts the horse rearing back.
 The horse tack depicted by Blumberg is traditional to the Afghani people.
 A tasseled breast collar helps keep the flies off the chest and legs.
-The statue's base reflects the steep, precipitous slopes the soldiers often traveled on horseback.
+The statue's base reflects the steep, precipitous slopes that the soldiers often traveled on horseback.

 World Trade Center steel

 During the battle against the Taliban, each Green Beret ODA team carried a piece of steel recovered from the rubble of the World Trade Center in honor of the 9/11 victims.
-Later during the war, they each buried their piece of steel at a significant point in the battle.
+Later in the war, they each buried their piece of steel at a significant point in the battle.
 Bowers chose Mazar-i-Sharif as the location to bury his piece of the World Trade Center.
 This was the location of one of their toughest battles and where CIA officer Mike Spann became the first American killed in action in Afghanistan.

 Like the soldiers it honors, the statue carries a piece of steel from the World Trade Center.
 It is visible under the plinth, embedded in the base.
 The monument's inscription states that the steel "symbolizes the connection between the events of 9/11 and the actions of the special operations heroes this monument honors."